 I am consciously working within the tradition of the American realist painters of the Hudson River School.
 For a Durand or Cole, for instance, the American landscape opened up as a portal to the spiritual world beyond.
 The representation of the Beautiful in nature was nothing short of recording the transcripts of the Almighty.
 I am self-taught, insofar as I did not attend art school.
 But I have learned from the masters, from studying the words and paintings of Durand, to watching hours and hours of painting tutorials from contemporary teachers such as Erik Koeppel, himself a Hudson River School enthusiast and well-established artist, Joseph McGurl, a master painter in the American contemporary luminist tradition, and Andrew Tischler, an accomplished New Zealand artist with an emphasis on process and technique.

 In April 2022, just in time for Easter, I had an exhibit at the Little Egypt Arts Association, a local art center and gallery space.
 The exhibit was well-received by the public, with a front-page newspaper feature explaining who am I and what my art is about.
-I currently have my art exhibiting in the Art Guild of Paducah gallery.
+I have also shown my art in the Art Guild of Paducah gallery.

 The object of art is the glory of God and the experience of the beautiful, which is an attribute of God.
 If I glorify God’s uncreated beauty by communicating Nature’s created beauty, and if I am able to share that glorified beauty with others, so as to feed their souls with beauty, I will have attained my object as an artist.
 As Thomas Kinkade said, “The Human soul hungers for beauty–to experience beauty, and to create beauty.
 Our souls wither when they are beauty-deprived.”